Maine Layoffs — November 2021

 |---|---|---|---|---|

-The biggest impact was at Dollar Tree at its Madawaska facility, reporting 8 affected workers.
-Dollar Tree followed with 0 workers.
+The largest notice was filed by Dollar Tree at its Madawaska facility, reporting 8 affected workers.

 This analysis is based on official WARN Act filings reported by Maine.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maine WARN notices, browse layoffs by state, or download the full dataset.